LEED Features of Bailey Hall

 LEED or Leadership in Energy and Environmental Design transforms the way we think about the spaces in which we occupy from their design and construction to their maintenance and habitability.
 A number of features of Bailey Hall reach LEED standards:

-Just north of the Red Cider River, Bailey Hall gives new design on pedestrian access to campus community and services.
+Just north of the Red Cedar River, Bailey Hall gives new design on pedestrian access to campus community and services.
 Biodiversity and walkability is promoted onsite through a high ratio of open space to building footprint.
 Bailey Hall is located near a Capital Area Transportation Authority (CATA) Bus stop on campus.
 Giving residents easy access to public transportation helps alleviate motor vehicle use, helping to reduce carbon emissions and fossil fuel usage.

 Building Reuse and Construction Waste Management